timofeysie/quallasuyu/README.md

 ng g app miniflix --framework=react
 ```

+Ng is the Angular CLI, but notice we can use that power with React apps also.

 p.s.
-If you are curious about using nx to build an enterprise-class React (or other frontend) project, checkout [this article](https://blog.nrwl.io/powering-up-react-development-with-nx-cf0a9385dbec).
+If you are curious about using nx to build an enterprise-class React (or other frontend/backend/full-stack) projects, checkout [this article](https://blog.nrwl.io/powering-up-react-development-with-nx-cf0a9385dbec).

 Add [Bootstrap](https://getbootstrap.com/) (just remember Bootstrap is considered dangerous for serious projects).